ofux/Digger-Documentation/README.md

 To start digging, just click somewhere on your terrain!

-Note: the first time you dig, Unity will freeze during about 1s.
+Note: the first time you dig, Unity will freeze during a few seconds.
 This is because the Burst compiler needs to compile internal Digger jobs.

-### Details of each field
+## Details of each field

 #### Edit tab
 - **Action:** lets you choose the action to perform between digging terrain, raising overhangs, reseting (reset to terrain height but do not restore terrain details objects), or painting.